THE Presence of Absence

 Inbal Abergil is an internationally exhibited visual artist and an Assistant professor of Photography at Pace University.

-Fred Ritchin is an author, curator, editor and critic.
-He has served as the director of the NYU/Magnum Foundation Photography and Human Rights program; cofounder and director of Pixel Press; and the founding director of the Documentary Photography and Photojournalism program of the International Center of Photography (ICP) School, where he is Dean Emeritus.
+Fred Ritchin is an author, curator, editor, and critic.
+He has served as the director of the NYU/Magnum Foundation Photography and Human Rights program, cofounder and director of Pixel Press, and founding director of the Documentary Photography and Photojournalism program of the International Center of Photography (ICP) School, where he is Dean Emeritus.

 Maurice Emerson Decaul a former Marine, is a poet, essayist, and playwright, whose writing has been featured in the New York Times, The Daily Beast, Sierra Magazine, Epiphany and others.

-Stephen Mayes Stephen Mayes is Executive Director of the Tim Hetherington Trust with 30 years experience managing the work and careers of photographers in diverse areas of fashion, art, commerce and journalism, most recently as CEO of VII photo agency.
+Stephen Mayes Stephen Mayes is Executive Director of the Tim Hetherington Trust with 30 years of experience managing the work and careers of photographers in diverse areas of fashion, art, commerce, and journalism, most recently as CEO of VII photo agency.

 Hardcover (Two Volumes)